No matter the size of your operation, energy costs can take up a large portion of business costs.

 Various energy contract types are available depending on the size and location of the business.
 There are 2 main types of energy plans.

 Standard retail contracts

-Standard retail plans are basic with minimum terms and conditions set by law that can’t be changed by the retailer.
+Standard retail contracts are basic with terms and conditions set by law that can’t be changed by the retailer.

 Market retail contracts

-Market retail plans are between the business and energy retailer.
-They include minimum terms and conditions set by law but are more flexible than standing offer contracts.
+Market retail contracts include minimum terms and conditions set by law but can also be more flexible than standard retail contracts.

-A market contract (negotiated) is usually based on market prices which means greater exposure to price changes but it can save you money if usage is actively managed.
+A market contract is usually based on market prices which means greater exposure to price changes, but it can save you money if usage is actively managed.
 Market contracts can also be negotiated.

 5 steps before changing contracts